jeremy-cxf/fastly-fingerprint/README.md

 This is a compute template that simply returns all available Fastly Fingerprint attributes of the client caller.

 To call it, simply call <your-url>/info.
+This is useful for research, or aggregation of multiple client fingerprints.

 This should return a JSON response back: